ombori/grid-docs/grid-signals/states-and-events.md

 ```

 # subscribeSessionState
-Subscribes to the latest session state changes
+Subscribes to the latest session-state changes

 <!-- tabs:start -->
 ## **React**